auerlab/biolibc-tools/README.md

 in a form that's easier to install and use, and often more CPU and memory efficient than analogous tools.

-## Status and goals

-We're just getting started here, having implemented a few basic example tools.
-The long-term aim is to improve features and robustness and develop new tools in response to needs that are not conveniently met by analogous tools.

 The needs met by biolibc-tools will in turn drive improvements to biolibc.
 Most of the new code will go into the library, making it easier over time to develop more simple C tools for bioinformatics.